FerretDB/FerretDB/website/blog/2023-06-16-ferretdb-demo-launch-test-database-minutes.md

 <!--truncate-->

-We've set up the [FerretDB](https://www.ferretdb.io/) demo page so you can experiment and see what FerretDB looks like in action: creating your own database, performing CRUD operations, running indexes, or aggregation pipeline commands, basically all the commands you're already used to.
+We've set up the [FerretDB demo page](https://try.ferretdb.io/) so you can experiment and see what FerretDB looks like in action: creating your own database, performing CRUD operations, running indexes, or aggregation pipeline commands, basically all the commands you're already used to.

-If you're new to FerretDB and wondering what it's all about, FerretDB is an open-source database committed to restoring MongoDB workloads to their open-source origins while enabling developers to use the same syntax and commands.
+If you're new to FerretDB and wondering what it's all about, [FerretDB](https://www.ferretdb.io/) is an open-source database committed to restoring MongoDB workloads to their open-source origins while enabling developers to use the same syntax and commands.
-Basically, we convert MongoDB wire protocols to SQL with PostgreSQL as the backend engine.
+Basically, we [convert MongoDB wire protocols to SQL with PostgreSQL](https://blog.ferretdb.io/pjson-how-to-store-bson-in-jsonb/) as the backend engine.

 Now that we know what FerretDB is all about, let's jump into the demo and try it out.

-Let's get started.

 ## Prerequisites